By Jill Bremer, AICI CIP

 As guests arrive, pre-dinner drinks are offered; dinner should start about one hour later than the time specified on the invitation.
 Announce that dinner is served and guests can form a line around the serving tables, helping themselves to food and drink.
 Guests can then help themselves to seconds as they are ready.

-Spouses and significant others have responsibilities during these functions, primarily to help with the planning and execution and to make the boss and other guests feel comfortable.
+Spouses and partners have responsibilities during these functions, primarily to help with the planning and execution and to make the boss and other guests feel comfortable.
 They can assist with greeting the arriving guests or taking newly arrived guests around to meet the others.
 They should also help with the refilling of glasses and platters.
 And perhaps most importantly, they have the responsibility to be an interesting dinner companion, to view this gathering as an opportunity to learn more about your work, boss and coworkers.

 So don’t be afraid to invite the boss home.
 Entertaining at home can be a great way to get to know the people you work with–and for–in a relaxed environment.
 And with just a bit of planning, you’ll be able to relax yourself and enjoy this chance to shine!